 To ensure external perceptions of Calico reflect our growth ambitions.

 Group Structure and Governance

-We have restructured the Calico group such that the parent company is now a non-asset owning, non-HCA registered body.
+In 2014 we restructured the Calico group such that the parent company become a non-asset owning, non-HCA registered body.
 All the companies are subsidiaries of the new parent although Calico Homes is the trustee of Whitworth Care Trust.
 This structure retains the focus on delivery of objectives at a subsidiary level, increases the legal protection of the social housing assets and enables a stronger governance structure to be in place.

 Cohesive, experienced and skilled Boards are critical to our future success.
 Board development plans framed from a robust selection and appraisal process are in place to ensure we have high quality governance and this will be more important than ever as the effectiveness of Boards takes on greater significance through the localism agenda and co-regulation emphasis from the regulatory body.
 Additionally, the cohesiveness of all subsidiary Boards and their effectiveness in working together to achieve the Calico vision is critical and is therefore an important feature of the development plans.

 After a further review in 2017, a new company called Syncora was established to improve strategic governance and increase the opportunities for business growth though.

 Our operating environment for the lifetime of this plan will require organisations such as ours to be strategically agile to respond to the continued public expenditure pressures, associated threats brought about by the current state of the UK economy and the implementation of the Government’s policy agenda.
 Particular threats and opportunities are:

 - Welfare Reform, in particular Housing Benefit eligibility.